vogtb/spreadsheet/DOCS.md

 ```
   Returns the hour component of a specific time, in numeric format.
 @param time - The time from which to calculate the hour component.
-Must be a reference to a cell containing a datetime, a function returning a datetime type, or a number.
+Must be a reference to a cell containing a date/time, a function returning a date/time type, or a number.
 @returns {number}
 @constructor
 ```